Pneumococcal Infection in Children

 What are the risks from PCV13?

-A vaccine, like any medication, is capable of causing serious problems, such as severe
+A vaccine, like any medicine, can cause very rare serious problems, such as severe

 allergic reactions.
-However, the most common reactions to PCV13 include the following:
+However, the most common reactions to PCV13 include:

 Pain and redness at the location where shot was given